A hospital refused to give ivermectin to a covid patient. Then a judge ordered doctors to administer it.

 More than 48 percent of the state is fully vaccinated.
 Data from the Ohio Department of Health shows that only about 500 of the roughly 21,000 state residents who’ve been hospitalized with covid since Jan.
 1 were vaccinated.

-Jeffrey Smith, of Fairfield Township, Ohio, tested positive for covid on July 9 and was admitted to an intensive care unit six days later, according to the lawsuit filed in Butler County Common Pleas Court.
-The hospital, less than 30 miles outside Cincinnati, treated the father of three with its usual covid protocol of remdesivir, plasma and steroids.
+Jeffrey Smith, of Fairfield Township, Ohio, tested positive for the coronavirus on July 9 and was admitted to an intensive care unit six days later, according to the lawsuit filed in Butler County Common Pleas Court.
+The hospital, less than 30 miles outside Cincinnati, treated the father of three with its usual coronavirus protocol of remdesivir, plasma and steroids.
 Smith was experiencing “a period of relative stability” before his condition worsened July 27, according to the lawsuit, and was sedated and placed on a ventilator days later.

 After her husband was placed in a medically induced coma on Aug.
 20, Julie Smith sought and was given a prescription of the drug by Fred Wagshul, an Ohio doctor who told the Capital Journal that the government’s stance toward ivermectin amounts to “genocide.”